TinoOnline/go-notes/go.md

     - string (zero value = `""`)
     - int int8 int16 int32 int64 (zero value = `0`)
     - uint uint8 uint16 uint32 uint64 uintptr (zero value = `0`)
-    - byte // alias for uint8
+    - byte // alias for uint8 - ASCII
-    - rune // alias for int32 // represents a Unicode code point
+    - rune // alias for int32 // represents a UNICODE code point (a character)
     - float32 float64 (zero value = `0`)
     - complex64 complex128
+- *bool is not equal to 0 or 1, you can need to check this*
 - `var c, python, java bool` can be declared at the package level and function level
 - `var c, python, java = true, false, "no!"` type can be inferred from the value passed or `c, python, java := true, false, "no!"`
 - `var arr = map[string]string{"This":"is javscript"}`
 - `:=` construct is not available outside functions
 - `const` cannot use `:=`
-  - must be a number, string, or boolean
+  - must be a numbers (int,unit,float), string, or boolean (const are completely immutable)
-- type conversions
+- type conversions (type cast)
   - `flaot()`, `int()`, `unit()`

 ### string
+- strings are immutable (they are descriptors)
+    - if no one is using that descriptor go will garbage collect it
 - #best practice `strings.Join([]string," ")` is more efficient (faster) than `" " + stringSlice[i]`
+- all strings are unicode and not ASCII (english only characters)
+- ! as a result the length of a string is the byte count, and it will spill over from the rune count. `len(string)`
+- string +=  "some string"

 #### slice

-- `slice` an array := `[] <type> {.....}`
+- `slice` is like an array := `[] <type> {.....}`
+- slice is like a descriptor
+- `a = b` means that b just points to a
+- `a := b` means they share the same storage space
   - ommitting the size tells go the array can dynamically change
   - `index,value := range([])` OR `_,value := range([])`
 - indexing [1:5] [m:n]: [include....exclude) i.e half-opens
+- you cannot use equal operator
+- `copy(a,b)` this will make a new copy but take the smallest

+### array (not slice)
+- `[3]int` is distinct from `[3]int{}`, when you specify the size
+- you can use equal operator
+- values a copies over and not pointed to/from

 ### struct